We leverage resources for an extraordinary impact.

 We also receive significant in-kind contributions from the pharmaceutical companies Pfizer and Merck that together donate antibiotic and anti-parasitic medicines valued at billions of dollars annually for the elimination of neglected tropical diseases.
 These donations are received by The Task Force’s subsidiary Global Health Solutions, a 501(c)(3) non-profit corporation.

-Our fiscal year 2016 budget was $3.2 billion, which included significant in-kind contributions of medicines.
+Our fiscal year 2017 budget was $2.7 billion, which included significant in-kind contributions of medicines.
 These contributions help rank The Task Force among the largest U.S. nonprofits, according to Forbes.
-The Task Force is not eligible to be rated by CharityNavigator because we don’t meet their criterion of spending at least one percent of our annual budget on fundraising.
+The Task Force is not eligible to be rated by CharityNavigator because we do not meet their criterion of spending at least one percent of our annual budget on fundraising.

 The Task Force for Global Health, Inc. (The Task Force) is a tax-exempt 501(c)(3) corporation, as defined by the United States Internal Revenue Service.
 The Task Force also has a supporting organization, which receives in-kind contributions of donated pharmaceuticals, and other support.